Ancient aphrodisiacs, love potions, and the quest for a boost.

 Throughout history, humanity has been pretty heavily into the idea of a medicine that makes you horny.
 They phrased it slightly more tastefully, generally, but that was ultimately what it was.

 A huge variety of different foods and substances have been said across the centuries to increase sexual desire.
-The ancient Greeks associated the sea with sex, leading to seafood being seen as an aphrodisiac—an association oysters still enjoy today.
+The ancient Greeks associated the sea with sex, leading to seafood being seen as an aphrodisiac—a history that oysters still enjoy today.
 The ancient Egyptians swore by lettuce, while the Romans insisted that was a libido-destroyer, opting instead for its close relation arugula.
 Chocolate was seen as an aphrodisiac by the Aztec culture who developed it, with ruler Montezuma reportedly drinking fifty cups before visiting his harem.
 Generally—not always, but generally—it was men’s ‘potency’ that was seen as needing to be fixed, while women’s sexuality was seen as a given.

 In medieval times, the rule was pretty much that if it looked in any way phallic or vulval, it would affect those parts.
 The belief that ‘like effects like’ led to foods like sea cucumbers, carrots, avocados (for their resemblance to testicles), and, again, oysters being associated with libido boosts.